-- Alberta, Environment and Parks - British Columbia, Environmental Operators Certification Program - Manitoba, Conservation and Water Stewardship - New Brunswick, Department of Post-Secondary Education, Training and Labour - Newfoundland and Labrador, Department of Environment & Conservation - Government of the Northwest Territories - Nova Scotia, Environment - Ontario, Ministry of the Environment, Conservation and Parks - Prince Edward Island Department of Environment, Water, and Climate Change - Saskatchewan, Water Security Agency - Yukon, Department of Health and Social Services
+- Alberta, Environment and Sustainable Resource Development - British Columbia, Environmental Operators Certification Program - Manitoba, Conservation and Water Stewardship - New Brunswick, Department of Post-Secondary Education, Training and Labour - Newfoundland and Labrador, Department of Environment & Conservation - Government of the Northwest Territories - Nova Scotia, Environment - Ontario, Ministry of the Environment and Climate Change - Prince Edward Island, Department Environment, Labour and Justice - Québec (observer), Commission des Partenaires du Marché du Travail - Saskatchewan, Water Security Agency - Yukon, Department of Health and Social Services

 The Association of Boards of Certification provided logistical, facilitation and financial support for this initiative.

 This document will be maintained by the Association of Boards of Certification.

-This document will be reviewed at a minimum of every two years by the CWWOCC.
+This document will be reviewed at a minimum of every three years by the CWWOCC.

-1.0 Certified Operator Requirement for Facilities and Systems
+1.0 Certified Operator Requirement for Facilities/Systems

-The Walkerton Inquiry demonstrated that operational responsibility needs to rest with an individual with the required knowledge, training and experience to make the right decisions to protect public and environmental health.
+Justification for Position: The Walkerton Inquiry demonstrated that operational responsibility needs to rest with an individual with the required knowledge, training and experience to make the right decisions to protect public and environmental health.
 Having an individual certified to the level of the facility/system ensures that a minimum of experience and training have been achieved.

-Section 2.2 of the Model Standards of Operator Certification (ABC) requires that direct supervision of each facility and/or system or major segment of the facility/system be placed under the responsible charge of an Operator(s) holding a valid certification equal to or greater than the classification of the facility or system.
-Section 2.3 requires that all operating personnel who make process control and system integrity decisions are to hold the appropriate type of certification.
+Section 2.2 of the Model Standards of Operator Certification (ABC) requires that direct supervision of each facility and/or system or major segment of the facility/system be placed under the responsible charge of an operator(s) holding a valid certification equal to or greater than the classification of the facility or system.
+Section 2.3 requires that all operating personnel who make process control and system integrity decisions to hold the appropriate type of certification.

-- 1.1 Each facility/system must employ at least one Operator who is formally designated and documented as the overall Operator in responsibility or the Operator in overall charge (or equivalent designation) certified to at least the level of the facility/system.
-This Operator shall be in a position of operational responsibility following the requirements specified by the certification authority.
-This Operator must be able to act and respond to operational needs in the facility/system.
-If the designated Operator is not able to act another Operator certified at an equivalent level or higher shall be designated.
+- 1.1 Each facility/system must employ at least one operator who is formally designated and documented as the overall operator in responsibility or the operator in overall charge (or equivalent designation) certified to at least the level of the facility/system.
+This operator shall be in a position of operational responsibility following the requirements specified by the certification authority.
+This operator must be able to act and respond to operational needs in the facility/system.
+If the designated operator is not able to act another operator certified at an equivalent level or higher shall be designated.
 If changes are made to the designation the operating authority must clearly document the change and communicate to the regulatory authority. - 1.2 Certification programs shall require all operating personnel who make process control and system integrity decisions about water/wastewater quality or water quantity that affect public health or the environment to hold certification.